Krille945/Robotvision-course/README.md

 - RV_transform.py defines the transformation function used in the previously mentioned script.

 Note that some manual calbration is required, since some values depend on the physical setup, i.e. the robot cell.
-This includes:
+Among these are:
-- the area (line 91 in MV.py), which specifies the area in pixels that the contours can be, before ...
+- image feed cropping (line 56 in MV.py)
-- the upper and lower RGB-value limits (line 42-53 in MV.py), which specifies the colour ranges for the different brick colours.
+- the area for the brick contrours (line 90 in MV.py)

-Kalibrate_HSV can be run as an aid to calibrate the HSV values in MV.py
+- the upper and lower RGB-value limits (line 40-50 in MV.py), which specifies the colour ranges for the different brick colours.

 ### Physical dependencies

-Webcam.
-A specific webcam is not required, however the following was used for the robot cell: [name](https://google.com).
-Currently, the code crops the captured camera feed into a resolution of 1000x1000.
+Camera.
+A specific camera is not required, however a Logitech 1920x1080 webcam camera was used.